Skip to content

 Automation and scripting with JSON output

-• Prefer --format json for machine-readable output on validate, render, prepare, preflight, inspect, status, stats, artifacts, and cache subcommands.
+• Prefer --format json for machine-readable output on non-streaming commands such as new, plan, validate, render, prepare, preflight, config, inspect, debug, status, ps, stats, score, artifacts, down, cancel, setup, cache, clean, and context.
+For up, --format json requires --detach or --dry-run.

 • Use hpc-compose stats --format jsonl or --format csv when downstream tooling wants row-oriented metrics.